Irom Sharmila Chanu: Activism

-She was already involved in local peace movements with regard to human rights abuses in Manipur when, on 2 November 2000, in Malom, a town in the Imphal Valley of Manipur, ten civilians were shot and killed while waiting at a bus stop.
-The incident, known as the "Malom Massacre", was allegedly committed by the Assam Rifles, one of the Indian Paramilitary forces operating in the state.
+The "Malom massacre" inspired her decision to go on a hunger strike.
+On 2 November 2000, in Malom, a town in the Imphal Valley of Manipur, ten civilians were shot and killed while waiting at a bus stop.
+It was allegedly committed by the Assam Rifles, one of the Indian Paramilitary forces operating in the state.
 The victims included Leisangbam Ibetombi, a 62-year-old woman, and 18-year-old Sinam Chandramani, a 1998 National Bravery Award winner.
+On 5 November, Sharmila sat under a shelter near the site of the killings with a placard, announcing she was fasting until Afspa was repealed.
+A crowd quickly formed around her.
+“Before sunset, people were sitting with me,” she recalls.
+“But a little later, they all, one after another, excused themselves and left me behind.”